oliver1112/udacity-DRL-nanodegree-project-Navigation/report.md

 ## Ideas for Future Work
 - Trying to implement a double DQN, a dueling DQN, or prioritized experience replay.
-- Trying to solve the problem direatly from pixels without the ray-based state space.
+- Trying to solve the problem directly from pixels instead of the ray-based state space.
 A convolutional neural network would be used at the input of the network in order to process the raw pixels.